Gibberlings3/CowledMenace/README.md

 The optional components only require BG2 to be installed.

 Although I am in need of testers for this, Cowled Menace should work with Sword Coast Stratagems (SCS).
-Install SCS before this mod.
+Install SCS after this mod.

-In general, this mod should be installed after NPC mods and EET, but before Tweaks and EET_end.
+In general, this mod should be installed after NPC mods and EET's main component, but before Tweaks and EET_end.

 ## Installation